Clubs & Activities

 Student Council

 Students are elected each spring by their classmates to represent their class.
 The Student Council serves as a voice of the students through leadership in the building and throughout the city of Wyandotte.
 Student Council members attend Downriver League conferences to develop relationships with students from other schools.
-Activities include raising money for a charity during Winter Spirit Week and hosting an annual blood drive.
+Activities include raising money for a charity during Winter Spirit Week, hosting an annual blood drive, Powder Puff and Fun Fridays.
+See Mrs. Justice or Mrs. McCabe if you are interested in serving.

 Tri-M National Music Honor Society

-This is a group open to any music student.
+This is a group open to any music student in grades 9-12.
 It is a service oriented group to promote community in our music program and promote the music program in the community.
+See Mr. Weiczorek for more information.

 World as a Community (WAAC)

-The World as a Community is a domestic exchange program that lets students experience the culture of fellow WAAC students across the country.
+The World as a Community is a domestic exchange program for grades 9-12 that lets students experience the culture of fellow WAAC students across the country.
 WAAC meets as a club to discuss/organize their exchange and participate in fundraising activities.
 An exchange involves a student traveling to a host city for four days, staying with a host sibling and attending school with them for a day.
 During the stay, the student will experience their host’s culture through touring their city’s school, landmarks and museums.
 The students from the host school will then travel to Wyandotte and we will show them the same hospitality.
 WAAC has been a Roosevelt tradition for many years and former teachers and distinguished graduates have been impacted in a positive way from their WAAC exchange experience.
+See Mrs. Soules for more information.

 Vocal Music